shaerul/ELK-Stack-Project/README.md

 | Kibana        | Provides a user interface for querying the data and visualizing it|

-The configuration details of each machine may be found below.
+The configuration details of each Virtual Machine:
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Vitual Machine          | Function     | Private IP | Public IP    | Load Balancer IP | Operating System | Region      | Availibility Zone |
 |-------------------------|--------------|------------|:------------:|------------------|:-----------------|-------------|:-----------------:|